wp-plugins/woocommerce-coupon-shortcodes/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added [coupon_enumerate] shortcode
+* Added support for subscription coupons
+* Added the option to display the coupon code as prefix with the [coupon_description] and [coupon_discount] shortcodes.
+* Fixed bug caused by undeclared variable used to check excluded product IDs

 = 1.1.0 =
 * Added: [coupon_is_applied] shortcode
 * Improved: allow more flexible description and discount listings, the `element_tag` attribute can be used to specify enclosing tags other than the default `span`